therealOri/therealOri/README.md

 I'm a discord bot developer and website designer/deveoper.

-I love Games, Movies, Music, cooking and freedom! 🦅
+I love Games, Movies, Music, and Cooking.

 I use Linux Manjaro (The better Arch) #LinuxGang